JeremyBlack25/JTT/content/is it actually wifi.md

 https://amazon.com
 https://youtube.com

 If you are having trouble getting to these or other websites but google works fine, then you may need to call me.
-But if they are working, then there's a chance that site is down or having issues.
+But if they are working, then there's a chance that first site is down or having issues.

+# Common Issues
-I'm getting a weird block page
+## I'm getting a weird block page

 ![[Screenshot 2025-11-17 at 12.04.12 PM.png]]
+This is getting blocked on a system level

 Apple TV
 Websites